RYAN HOMES NIGHTMARE

 *Some of the free amenities that came with our new Ryan Homes Town House: Mold, Soot, Carbon Monoxide.
-Also every buyer gets a liability FREE guarantee from Ryan Homes.
-If they build it, Ryan Homes is NOT liable for it.
+Also every buyer gets a liability FREE guarantee from Ryan Homes If they build it, they are NOT liable for it.
 That's their real total quality assurance guarantee.
-These are actual pictures of what builder negligence did to our house, not just some OPINIONS as Ryan Homes likes to call them.
+These are actual pictures of what builder negligence did to our house, not just some OPINIONS as Ryan Homes likes to spin them.

-Final comments from our final contact with Ryan Homes customer service:
+Final comments from our final contact with customer service:

 "Even if we determine we are responsible for the defects and damages to your home, we will NOT make any repairs to your home"

 "Ryan Homes is a large well organized company.
 We know how to deal with matters like this."

 This was untrue.
 They have no mechanism to deal with people who won't take no for an answer.
 The refusal to repair the damages from well documented home construction defects has cost them over 1000 times more in losses than just doing the repairs at first contact.
 Even knowing this, the ego and narcissism very apparent in our customer service experience that still resides at the executive level leaves a sad realty.
 NVR inc / Ryan Homes is incapable of doing the right thing to address our issues.
 Hopefully others will fare better from what we've done here.

 "All that is necessary for the triumph of evil is that good men do nothing"

 Documentation and external links

 This site is not for profit.
 Please help us keep prospective homebuyers fully informed!

 Photo: (Top right)